projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 For ignition resume flow:

 #.
 Press ignition button to resume.
 #.
-SOS lifecycle service gets an initial wakeup reason from the IOC
+Service VM lifecycle service gets an initial wakeup reason from the IOC
    firmware.
 The wakeup reason is 0x000020, from which the ignition button bit is set.
 It then sends active or initial heartbeat to IOC firmware.
 #.
-SOS lifecycle forwards the wakeup reason and sends start event to VM
+Service VM lifecycle forwards the wakeup reason and sends start event to VM
    Manager.
 The VM Manager starts to resume VMs.
 #.
-IOC DM gets the wakeup reason from the VM Manager and forwards it to UOS
+IOC DM gets the wakeup reason from the VM Manager and forwards it to User VM
    lifecycle service.
 #.
 VM Manager sets the VM state to starting for PM DM.
 #.
-PM DM resumes UOS.
+PM DM resumes User VM.
 #.
-UOS lifecycle service gets wakeup reason 0x000020, and then sends an initial
+User VM lifecycle service gets wakeup reason 0x000020, and then sends an initial
    or active heartbeat.
-The UOS gets wakeup reason 0x800020 after resuming.
+The User VM gets wakeup reason 0x800020 after resuming.

 For RTC resume flow

 #.
 RTC timer expires.
 #.
-SOS lifecycle service gets initial wakeup reason from the IOC
+Service VM lifecycle service gets initial wakeup reason from the IOC
    firmware.
 The wakeup reason is 0x000200, from which RTC bit is set.
    It then sends active or initial heartbeat to IOC firmware.
 #.
-SOS lifecycle forwards the wakeup reason and sends start event to VM
+Service VM lifecycle forwards the wakeup reason and sends start event to VM
    Manager.
 VM Manager begins resuming VMs.
 #.
 IOC DM gets the wakeup reason from the VM Manager, and forwards it to
-   the UOS lifecycle service.
+   the User VM lifecycle service.
 #.
 VM Manager sets the VM state to starting for PM DM.
 #.
-PM DM resumes UOS.
+PM DM resumes User VM.
 #.
-UOS lifecycle service gets the wakeup reason 0x000200, and sends
+User VM lifecycle service gets the wakeup reason 0x000200, and sends
    initial or active heartbeat.
-The UOS gets wakeup reason 0x800200 after resuming..
+The User VM gets wakeup reason 0x800200 after resuming..

 System control data